sebanc/linuxloops/Readme/Install-with-linux.md

 `sudo bash ~/linuxloops -l`

 As an example:
-`sudo bash ~/linuxloops -distro Ubuntu -env kde-full -dst /dev/sdX -e` will install Ubuntu with the complete kde environment on the drive /dev/sdX with encryption.
+`sudo bash ~/linuxloops -distro Ubuntu -env Plasma/Full -dst /dev/sdX -e` will install Ubuntu with the complete kde environment on the drive /dev/sdX with encryption.
-`sudo bash ~/linuxloops -distro Arch -env cinnamon -dst ~/arch.img -s 30 -S` will install Arch with the cinnamon desktop environment and linux-surface patches in a 30 GB image located at /home/username/arch.img.
+`sudo bash ~/linuxloops -distro Arch -env Cinnamon -dst ~/arch.img -s 30 -S` will install Arch with the cinnamon desktop environment and linux-surface patches in a 30 GB image located at /home/username/arch.img.

 3. Finalisation (For disk installs)